shhan730/NetworkPacketCapture/Readme.md

 ### 1. Overview

-This project is to implement a adder program
+This project is to implement Network Packet Capture Program

-This program adds two 32bit network byte order number regardless of Big or Little endian.
+This program Captures a Network Packet and shows information of Ethernet, IP, TCP, Payload.

 ### 2. Usage Example & Testing